How it All Started

 Looking Forward

-Here at Grace, we are devoted to God's Word and have a passion for sharing the Gospel.
-As we look ahead, we desire to use the gifts and resource the Lord has given us to further His Kingdom.
-We wish come alongside one another and strive to serve in a way that honors and glorifies the Lord.
+Here at Grace, we are devoted to God's Word and have a passion for sharing the Gospel, pointing people to Jesus, and striving to live in a way that honors and glorifies the Lord.
+As we look ahead, we desire to use the gifts and resources that the Lord has given us to further His Kingdom.